GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Computer science differs from physics in that it is not actually a science.
-It does not study natural objects.
-Rather, computer science is like engineering; it is all about getting something to do something.
+AI is a fundamental risk to the existence of human civilization.

-~ Richard Feynman
+~ Elon Musk
 <pre>

 </pre>